 If you’re someone who is incredibly organized, tends to pay attention to the details, and have a knack for making something magical out of nothing, a career in event planning might be for you.
-However, you need to know how to write an event proposal to win over clients.
+However, you need to know how to write an proposal templates to win over clients.

 Event planning is a great freelance business option, as businesses often need to hire outside help to help them plan events, from meetings to multi-day conferences to expos.
 In fact, it’s a growing industry: the Bureau of Labor Statistics expects a job growth of 11% for meeting, convention, and event planners from 2016 to 2026.

 Growth like this, however, means it can also be a competitive industry, especially when you’re just starting out.
 An event proposal that stands out will help you win over clients, earn an excellent reputation for your services, and grow your event planning business.